Grade 6 Language Arts

 Reading

 A key focus in Grade 6 is the ability to cite evidence from texts to support ideas and make inferences.
-Students learn to summarize plots, explain character motivations, and make predictions about future events in stories.
+Children learn to summarize plots, explain character motivations, and make predictions about future events in stories.
 They are encouraged to read books from different genres, stepping outside their comfort zone to challenge their reading skills.
-By mastering these techniques, they develop the ability to analyze texts more critically, especially through evidence-based discussions and thoughtful interpretation.
+Active reading techniques such as note-taking, highlighting, and making notations help them extract essential information for writing essays or reports, preparing them for more advanced research tasks in the future.

 Spelling